Muhyiddin Yassin: Early life and education

 Muhyiddin was born as Mahiaddin bin Md.
 Yasin in Muar, Johor, Malaysia.
 His father, Haji Muhammad Yassin bin Muhammad, was a Malay of Bugis descent.
 Muhammad Yassin was an Islamic theologian and cleric based in Bandar Maharani, Muar, Johor, while his mother, Hajjah Khadijah binti Kassim, was a Malay of Javanese descent.

 Muhyiddin received his primary education at Sekolah Kebangsaan Maharani, Muar, Johor, and Sekolah Kebangsaan Ismail, Muar, Johor.
 He received his secondary education at the Muar High School, Johor.
 Subsequently, he attended the University of Malaya, Kuala Lumpur.
 He received Bachelor of Arts (BA) in Economics and Malay studies in 1971.

 Early career

 After completing his studies, Muhyiddin joined the Johor state public service as the assistant secretary of training and scholarship.
 In 1974, he was appointed the assistant district officer (ADO) of Muar.
 He left the civil service to join the corporate sector in the Johor State Economic Development Corporation (PKENJ), managing its subsidiary companies like Sergam Berhad as managing director (1974–1977), Equity Mal (Johore) Sdn Bhd as Director (1974–1978), Sri Saujana Berhad as managing director (1974–1978) and SGS Ates (M) Sdn Bhd as Human Resources Manager (1974).

+While in the public service he became senior political aide to Johor Chief Minister Othman Saat.